Jiya-1204/Crime-Rate/README.md

    - Developed a date table to enable time-based analysis and visualization.

 3. **Measures and Calculated Columns:**
-   - Employed DAX (Data Analysis Expressions) to generate additional insights from the dataset.

    - Created measures and calculated columns to compute various metrics and indicators.

 4. **Report Creation:**